haxxorsid/food-ordering-system/README.md

 1. Create Database food.
 2. Run sql scripts provided in sql folder as numbered.
-3. Go to login.php and try out the application.
+3. Go to login.php and try out credentials of user registered in table and enjoy.

-Features-
+Information-
 ---------

-1. Customer, Admin login & Customer registration.
-2. Customer can order items and view all past orders placed by himself/herself with current order status and cancel them.
+1. User assigned to 'Admin' role and 'Customer' role will be automatically redirected to their respective sections after login-ing.
-3. Administrator can add items with name & price, mark them as available & non-available.
+2. Admin can add items in menu with prices, where as Customer can order them by providing quantity.
-4. Administrator can mark order status as delivered, pause or cancel them.
-Default order status is 'Yet to be delivered'.
+3. Users can register through register.php and registered users can change their details after login-ing.
-5. Administratior can view all orders done by his customers with details of customer who placed it with current order status.
+4. Admin can view all orders with customer details and customers can view their past orders.
+5. All webpages & routers are properly linked up with each other, you don't even need to read this.
+6. That's it.